TIMELINE

 Professor of Military Science and Tactics

-Wilberforce University, Ohio
+Wilberforce University, OH

-Appointed Major and Commander
+Appointed Major in the Volunteers and Commander

 1898